Controlled Substances • Prescription Drugs • Drug Trafficking

 Possession And Intent To Distribute

 - Any amount of a controlled substance such as cocaine, heroin, methamphetamine or ecstasy

 - Any amount of an unlawfully obtained prescription narcotic such as OxyContin, Percocet or Vicodin

 At a certain amount (or small amounts of several different drugs), prosecutors will charge it as possession with intent to distribute.
 A conviction could mean years in prison, and if there are drug priors, even a life sentence.
 Attorney Adams will try to convince prosecutors to reduce the charge to a more appropriate charge or get his client qualified for diversion or other alternatives to harsh prison time.

 Drug Trafficking Charges

-Our mission is to prove that police cut corners in setting up a sting, in the search or arrest that violated our client's rights.
-Attorney Chris Adams is skilled at finding the holes in the evidence to gain leverage to reduce or even dismiss charges, or mitigate the punishment.
-Ultimately, he is prepared to go to trial to protect his clients' freedom.
+Our mission is to prove that police cut corners in setting up a sting or in the search or arrest that violated our client’s rights.
+Attorney Chris Adams is skilled at finding the holes in the evidence to gain leverage to reduce or even dismiss charges or to mitigate the punishment.
+Ultimately, he is prepared to go to trial to protect his clients’ freedom.

 Contact Us Immediately • Free Initial Consultation